apache/royale-docs/get-started/royale-cli.md

 ## Installing Royale CLI

-If you have not installed Royale already, use this command in the command window:
+If you have not installed [Apache Royale](https://royale.apache.org/) already, use this command in the command window:

 ```sh
 npm install @apache-royale/royale-js -g